 EFFIE encourages the dissemination of learning about best practices in advertising effectiveness.

-To be considered for a Euro Effie, campaigns must offer proof of having met or exceeded clearly stated objectives.
+To be considered for an Effie, campaigns must offer proof of having met or exceeded clearly stated objectives.
 Judging procedures are primarily based on objective evidence of performance against goals.